cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 ![Snowflake account diagram](../../images/snowflake_account_objects.png)

 ### Users and roles
-In Snowflake, every user is assigned to one or more roles.
+In Snowflake, every user is assigned one or more roles.
 Privileges are granted to roles, and this determines:
 - What databases the role can see
 - What virtual warehouses the role can use
 - What permissions the role has on database objects (e.g., read-only, read-write, etc)